 The exam to enter Mathematics 32, 32S or 60 is graded by the mathematics faculty.
 Students take this exam during orientation when they come to campus.
 Students who believe that they are ready to take courses beyond linear algebra should discuss their options with Prof. Ami Radunskaya, in the Mathematics Department.

-Our introductory statistics classes have a Calculus I prerequisite; we offer two sections: Math 58 (Introduction to Statistics) and Math 58B (Introduction to Biostatistics).
+Our introductory statistics classes have a Math 29 (Calculus with Problem Solving) or Math 30 (Calculus 1) prerequisite; we offer two sections: Math 58 (Introduction to Statistics) and Math 58B (Introduction to Biostatistics).
 Additionally, we offer statistics elective courses to those people who have succeeded in an introductory course (e.g., scoring a 4 or 5 on the AP Statistics exam).
 Our elective courses include statistics for medical & biological studies, linear models, time series, and computational statistics.

 Students considering the possibility of majoring in physics, astrophysics, astronomy, pre-engineering, or other related fields can take either the Physics 70-71-72 sequence or the Physics 41-42 sequence for introductory Physics.
 Both sequences are calculus-based and valid pathways through the Physics major.